Drew Bledsoe: Dallas Cowboys: 2005–2006

 Bledsoe went on to sign with the Dallas Cowboys, where he was reunited with former coach Bill Parcells and wide receiver Terry Glenn.
 Bledsoe was intended to be a long-term solution as quarterback for the Cowboys.
 Said Bledsoe on the day he signed with Dallas, "Bill [Parcells] wants me here, and being the starter.
 I anticipate that being the case and not for one year."
 He signed for $23 million for three years.

 During his tenure with the Cowboys, he threw for over 3,000 yards in a season for the ninth time in his career, tying Warren Moon for fourth in NFL history.
 That season, Bledsoe led five 4th-quarter/OT game-winning drives to keep the Cowboys' playoff hopes alive until the final day of the season.
 Though the team ultimately failed to reach the playoffs, Bledsoe led them to a 9–7 record, an improvement over the 6–10 mark that Vinny Testaverde had finished with in 2004.

-However, in 2006, his final season with the Cowboys, Bledsoe's play became erratic, so much so that six games into the season he was replaced by future Pro Bowler Tony Romo.
+However, in 2006, his final season with the Cowboys, Bledsoe's play became erratic, so much so that six games into the season he was replaced by Tony Romo.
 Shortly after the end of the 2006 season, Bledsoe was released by the Cowboys.
 Unwilling to be relegated to a backup position, Bledsoe announced his retirement from the NFL on April 11, 2007.